 Yes--there are probably Native Americans in other tribes who have a Beothuk ancestor in their family tree.

 Some Beothuks were said to have escaped and joined the nearby

 Micmac tribes.
 Other Beothuks may have

 been captured by raiding Micmac or Mohawk warriors,

 who often adopted prisoners-of-war as family members.

-But any Beothuk refugees or adoptees were quickly absorbed into the larger nations that gave them shelter.
+But any Beothuk refugees or adoptees were quickly absorbed into the larger nation that gave them shelter.
 Unlike other

-eastern Canadian tribes, no one still practices the unique culture the Beothuks once had.
+eastern Canadian tribes, nobody still practices the unique culture the Beothuks once had.

 What language did the Beothuks speak?